jiya19g/jiya-portfolio/README.md

 ## Customization Notes

-- Replace the repository URL with your own if necessary.
+- **Repository URL**: If you are forking this repository, replace the repository URL with your own by updating the clone link to your GitHub repository.
-- Update the contact info, project details, and any other specific sections as needed.
-- This structure should cover everything you need for a well-detailed README.
+- **Contact Info**: Update the portfolio to reflect your own contact details (email, social media links, etc.).
+Be mindful of personal information and ensure it's up to date.
+- **Project Details**: Modify the project showcase section to include your own work, skills, and any relevant projects you've completed.
+- **Design & Layout**: Feel free to customize the visual elements, such as colors, fonts, and animations, to better suit your personal style.

 ## Disclaimer